mohanadelemary/flower-image-classifier/README.md

 ├── Image_Classifier_Project.ipynb     # Jupyter Notebook with initial code and testing ├── README.md                          # ReadMe file with project documentation
 ├── requirements.txt                   # File with all project requirements
-│
-├── Scripts/                           # Directory with all CLI python scripts │       ├── data_prep.py               # Python script to process user input and network build up │       ├── predict.py                 # Python script to predict flower species of an input image │       └── train.py                   # Python script to train and save a custom pre-traing NN
+├── data_prep.py                       # Python script to process user input and network build up ├── predict.py                         # Python script to predict flower species of an input image └── train.py                           # Python script to train and save a custom pre-traing NN